 We have met some paradoxical results from the BI (backward induction) theory in game theory.
 Two results directly relevant to this paper are the chain-store paradox and the centipede paradox due to Selten [24] and Rosenthal [22]; the latter shows the difficulty in a clearer manner than the former.
 We focus on the centipede paradox and attempt to give its resolution.
-Selten states what the paradox is for chain-store games; his statement is directly applied to centipede games.
+Selten states what the paradox is for chain-store games; we apply his statement to centipede games.
 We modify the BI theory to the CIB (conscious-choice/ inertial behavior) theory by introducing players' bounded cognitive abilities for payoffs and a postulate based on inertial behavior.
-The new theory keeps the same prediction as the BI theory when cognitive bounds are large enough, but it dictates quite opposite results when they are low.
-We measure the degree of reversed
+The new theory keeps the same prediction as the BI theory when both players have high cognitive abilities, but it dictates quite opposite results when they are low.
+We measure the degree of reversed causality on these results.
+In this introduction, we discuss the background of the paradox and how we approach it.